 School Breakfast.
-The Governor eliminates the administrative cost reimbursement to districts for the school breakfast program for which the enacted budget includes \$270,000.
-State law mandates that all public schools provide a breakfast program and costs, other than transportation, associated with this program in excess of federal money for the meals, shall be borne exclusively by the state.
+The Budget includes \$270,000 to reimburse administrative costs associated with the state's school breakfast program.
+This is consistent with the enacted level.
+State law mandates that all public schools provide a breakfast program and provides that costs, other than transportation, associated with this program in excess of available federal money that funds the meals, shall be borne exclusively by the state.
+The Governor had proposed legislation to remove the state appropriation requirement for reimbursing districts.
+The Assembly did not concur and restored the enacted level of funding.

-Current law requires the Assembly to "annually appropriate some sum and distribute it based on each district's proportion of the number of breakfasts served in the prior school year relative to the statewide total in the same year."
+Current law requires the General Assembly to "annually appropriate some sum and distribute it based on each district's proportion of the number of breakfasts served in the prior school year relative to the statewide total in the same year."
 As in the lunch program, children from families with incomes at or below 130 percent of poverty are eligible for free meals.
-Children from families between 130 percent and 185 percent of poverty are eligible for reduced-price meals.
+Children between 130 percent and 185 percent of poverty are eligible for reduced-price meals.
 Children from families over 185 percent of poverty pay a regular price for their meals.
-Legislation to change this is included in Article 28.